TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Methodology

-The kernel function of TFconv layer derives from the inner product window function of TFT through necessary discretization and modification, which is the key step to embed TFT method into the TFconv layer.
-With TFT method embedded, physical constraints of TFT are also introduced in TFconv layer, that is, there is a certain limit on the trainable parameters of the kernel function.
+The kernel function of the TFconv layer derives from the inner product window function of TFT through necessary discretization and modification, which is the key step to embed the TFT method into the TFconv layer.
+With the TFT method embedded, physical constraints of TFT are also introduced in the TFconv layer, that is, there is a certain limit on the trainable parameters of the kernel function.
 Taking STFT as an example, due to the \textit{nyquist} sampling theorem, the meaningful normalized frequency is $[0,0.5]$, so the frequency factor $f$ of the corresponding kernel function should be limited to $[0,0.5]$ as well.

-According to the above analysis, four typical TFT methods (i.e. STFT, CT, Morlet WT and Laplace WT) are considered to formulate TFconv kernel functions.
-The inner product window functions of TFT, the corresponding kernel functions of TFconv layer and trainable parameters with their limits are shown in Table \ref{tab:kernel Function}.
-Compared with short-time trigonometric function (STTF) and Chirplet function, Morlet wavelet and Laplace wavelet can stretch and contract in time domain by scale factor $s$.
-When they stretch too long, the time-domain truncation may occurs due to limited kernel length, leading to the spectral leakage phenomenon in the frequency domain.
-Therefore, to avoid time-domain truncation, the kernel length of Morlet wavelet and Laplace wavelet kernel function is designed to be much longer than that of STTF and Chirplet.
+According to the above analysis, three typical TFT methods (i.e., STFT, CT, and Morlet WT) are considered to formulate TFconv kernel functions.
+The inner product window functions of TFT, the corresponding kernel functions of the TFconv layer and trainable parameters with their limits are shown in Table \ref{tab:kernel Function}.
+Different from the short-time trigonometric function (STTF) and Chirplet function, the Morlet wavelet can stretch and contract in the time domain by scale factor $s$.
+To avoid time-domain truncation, the kernel length of the Morlet wavelet kernel function is designed to be much longer than that of the STTF and Chirplet kernel.

-To illustrate the properties of above four kernel functions, the time-domain and frequency-domain diagrams of them are shown in Fig. \ref{fig:kernel FR}.
-STTF kernel function has a uniform spectral bandwidth, and the center frequency is adjusted by the frequency factor $f$.
-The Chirplet kernel function introduces a linear frequency modulation factor $\alpha$ to the STTF kernel function to dynamically change the bandwidth.
-Morlet Wavelet and Laplace Wavelet kernel functions are relatively special.
-They scale their mother wavelet by scaling factor $s$ to adjust their frequency properties, and with the increase of scaling factor, they have higher center frequency and wider bandwidth.
+To illustrate the properties of the above three kernel functions, the time-domain and frequency-domain diagrams of them are shown in Fig. \ref{fig:kernel FR}, and all the kernel functions can be regarded as bandpass filters.
+STTF kernel function has a fixed frequency bandwidth, and the center frequency is adjusted by the frequency factor $f$.
+The Chirplet kernel function introduces a linear frequency modulation factor $\alpha$ to the STTF kernel function and can dynamically change its filtering bandwidth.
+Morlet Wavelet kernel function can scale their mother wavelet by scaling factor $s$ to adjust their frequency properties, and with the increase of scaling factor, it has a higher center frequency and wider bandwidth.